-Tip No. 1: CLOTHING — Shopping for jackets, boots, gloves and more is the fun part until you go to the checkout at your ski shop in Texas and realize how much this week of clothing that you won’t likely use the rest of the year will cost (yes, I know this firsthand).
-Function First!
-Utah locals can pick out the tourists — They’re wearing expensive, insulated jackets trimmed with faux fur (very pretty, not very functional).
-EVERY article written in the past 20 years about playing outdoors tells you that it’s all about layering: base layer (long underwear), insulating layer (puffy), wind/waterproof layer (Gore-Tex).
+Shopping for jackets, boots, gloves and more is the fun part until you go to the checkout at your ski shop in Texas and realize how much this week of clothing that you won’t likely use the rest of the year will cost (yes, I know this firsthand).
+Think function first!
+Utah locals can pick out the tourists — they’re wearing expensive, insulated jackets trimmed with faux fur (very pretty, not very functional).
+Every article written in the past 20 years about playing outdoors tells you that it’s all about layering: base layer (long underwear), insulating layer (puffy), wind/waterproof layer (Gore-Tex).
 Translation: That cute faux fur feels wet and nasty next to your face if it snows, and the wind blows through that expensive insulated jacket that will sit in the back of your closet in Houston or San Diego.

 Instead, wear a base layer, but not necessarily ski-specific.
 I’ve been known to use my workout tops and leggings which wick sweat just as well and are usable off the slopes (yes I just gave you permission to buy Lululemon).
 Heck, my kids prefer to wear long underwear-style pajamas under their ski gear (the littles seldom break a sweat skiing, which is what chills them).

 The insulating layers are more important.
 Notice, I said layers.
 Most people own or received a fleece jacket from their aunt at some point (fleece is fleece, it’s warm and it’s underneath everything if your aunt has bad taste).
 However, unless you’re spring skiing, you’ll need another insulating layer like a puffy, down-type layer.
 Recently, these have magically become thinner and warmer simultaneously making them more functional (you can wear it back in Dallas during a February morning jog and brag about your amazing vacation).